cemahseri/DiscordCrasherVideoGenerator/README.md

 # DiscordCrasherVideoGenerator
-You see those crasher videos going around, such as Trava_discord.mp4, Indian tech support saying "Your computer has virus" or Mario saying "Hmm.
+~~You see those crasher videos going around, such as Trava_discord.mp4, Indian tech support saying "Your computer has virus" or Mario saying "Hmm.
 Oh!
 Nice computer you got here.
 Can I have it?".
 You want to make one?
 Great.
-Keep reading.
+Keep reading.~~

+Discord has patched crasher videos.

 # Prerequirement
 Be sure that you have installed .NET 5 runtime.